Posted: Tuesday, October 29th, 2019

 - Safety: Compromised safety is the most obvious drawback.
 Even if you get a branded title car inspected before buying it, you can never be 100% sure what’s wrong or will go wrong with it until you take it out on the road.
 Again, you can’t do this until it’s reconditioned and passess a full inspection.

 - Difficulty Get Insurance & Financing: What does a branded title mean for insurance coverage and financing?
 Insurance-wise, the best you can hope for is limited coverage.
 Some insurers offer zero coverage for branded title cars.
 Lenders see them as massive risks and generally won’t offer financing for them.

 - No Resale Value: Should you decide you want to trade-in a car with a salvage title or a branded title — you usually can’t.
 Dealerships don’t accept them and they can’t be accurately priced based on true market values using Edmunds or Kelley Blue Book.

 Get More Tips for Smart Used Car Shopping From Green Light Auto Credit!

+To summarize: Are branded titles bad?
+While it’s possible to find a branded title car for cheap, the associated risks and costs you’ll need to cover to make it drivable, plus the lack of available insurance and financing, make them less than desirable.
 Green Light Auto Credit is your source for hassle-free car financing, regardless of whether you have good credit, bad credit, or no credit.
 We can help you get a dependable used car for rates and terms that work for you.
 Contact us today to learn more about what to lookout for while you car shop, such as branded titles and open liens.
 See why drivers from St. Charles to Florissant and beyond rely on us!